jamesrgregg/1947-explore/README.md

 **_Run_**:

-Proposal: Combination of automated paper study + [Fossology][1] + [Dependency Track][2] or similar (Sonatype - Nexus IQ - See Note)
+Proposal: Combination of automated paper study + use of Community Bridge Advanced Snyk reporting + Sonatype - Nexus IQ (See Note)

  - Requires explore with LF to see what may exist already

  - Requires explore of landing a dedicated solution of [Dependency Track][2] on Linux Foundation infrastructure

 Note: Linux Foundation offers [Sonatype - Nexus IQ][3] to the community.
+In this approach, the usefulness of the Community Bridge - Advanced Snyk reports is

-Applicability: Applies to both consideration within review before moving out of holding repo as well as main org
+Applicability: Applies to ongoing scans of main org.

-Time / Frequency: As needed (ad-hoc) or as requested by EdgeX WG chairs
+Time / Frequency: Assumes integration and full automation via Jenkins

 ## Research
 ### Paper Study (_crawl_)